Back to Glossary

 Technical

-Push-to-Pass is a motorsport system that gives drivers a temporary boost of extra engine power at the press of a button, making it easier to overtake other cars during a race.
+Push-to-Pass is a motorsport system that gives race car drivers a temporary boost of extra engine power at the press of a button, typically used to help overtake other cars or defend their position on the track.

 Never Miss a Race!